ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/C.rst

 **choad**: /chohd/, n.

-Synonym for ‘penis’ used in ``alt.tasteless`` and popularized by the denizens thereof.
+Synonym for ‘penis’ used in "alt.tasteless" and popularized by the denizens thereof.
 They say: “We think maybe it's from Middle English but we're all too damned lazy to check the OED.”
 [I'm not.
 It isn't. —ESR] This term is alleged to have been inherited through 1960s underground